 SELECT THE 9.99 per month - Photography Plan (20GB).

 SEE SCREEN SHOT FROM ADOBE PAGE BELOW - The suggested plan is outlined in RED.

 Can I use Photoshop Elements for this class?

-No. You must use the latest version of Photoshop - not Photoshop elements.
+No. Please use the latest version of Photoshop.